 Customers Love Us … Now What?

 The purpose of any business is to add some value, in some way, to someone or something outside of itself.
-However, organizations ultimately exist to satisfy customers and earn revenue from them.
-A business simply cannot survive—let alone thrive—unless it is also able to generate sufficient funds to pursue future innovations, repay and reward investors, or support social and environmental initiatives.
-So, how should an organization, independent of shape, size, or orientation, think about “making money?”
+However, businesses ultimately exist to satisfy customers and earn revenue from them.
+Companies simply cannot survive—let alone thrive—unless their operations generate sufficient funds to pursue opportunities for future growth, repay and reward investors, and, increasingly, support social and environmental initiatives.
+So, how should any organization think about the challenge of “making money” from customers?
 In this presentation, I lay out a simple framework that rests on one basic premise: a business cannot improve its ability to earn from customers unless its decisions and actions are guided by customers—what they value, why they value it, when and how they value it, and so on.
-While this logic is intuitive, in practice it often loses out to seemingly safer, certainly easier approaches that prioritize internal considerations.
+While this logic is intuitive, in practice it often loses out to safer, certainly easier approaches that prioritize internal considerations.

 Competing on Customer Outcomes